 Green Party, election watchdogs get pushback in Pennsylvania

-HARRISBURG — The Green Party’s quest for a statewide recount of Pennsylvania’s Nov.
-8 presidential election — and, perhaps more importantly, an examination for malware inside of voting machines or systems — has been met with stiff resistance, even before a judge hears the case.
+HARRISBURG — The Green Party’s quest for a recount of Pennsylvania’s Nov.
+8 presidential election — and, perhaps more importantly, an examination for malware inside of voting machines or systems — is being met with resistance, even before a state judge hears the case.